 Some 200 Indian companies, such as TATA Motors, Wipro, Reliance, Polyplex, GMR Infrastructure, Mahindra & Mahindra, Ispat, Aditya Birla Group, Tractors and Farm Equipment Ltd., Jain Irrigation, and Dabur, have either invested directly or established joint ventures (JVs) in Turkey.

 There are very few who are proficient in the Turkish Language in India.
 Learning the language can give you a rare skill and make you an in-demand specialist.

-Learn Turkish for Travel
+3. Learn Turkish for Travel

-Sunny beaches, calm seas, Incredible mountains, delicious and amazing cuisines, flourishing markets, richly Archaeological sites, excellent museums, mystical natural landscapes, transcontinental city, exotic baths are some of the reasons to visit Turkey.
+Sunny beaches, calm seas, Incredible mountains, delicious cuisines, flourishing markets, archaeological sites, excellent museums, mystical landscapes, lively cities, exotic baths are some of the reasons to visit Turkey.

 If you are planning a holiday in Turkey, Traveling through a foreign country becomes much easier if you can speak the language of that country.

-When you move to a different country, learning the local language will help you to communicate, and integrate with the local community.
+When you move to a different country, learning the local language will help you communicate and integrate with the local community.

 Turkish Language Courses in India

 Currently, there are not many Colleges or language institute that offers Turkish language program in the area of Delhi, Mumbai, Bangalore, and other parts of India.

-Embassy of Turkey was planning to open a cultural centre in New Delhi to promote Turking language, literature, culture in India.
-Going forward, there will be more learning centre for the Turkish Language in India.
+The embassy of Turkey was planning to open a cultural center in New Delhi to promote the Turkish language, literature, and traditions in India.

 I will keep you updated once I find some more information.
 There are several websites where you can study online.

-Students can pursue the Turkish language courses at Jamia Millia Islamia.
-The JMI offers 3 years Full-time B.A.
-(Hons.) in Turkish language & Literature.
-Besides, the centre also offers a one-year certificate, diploma and advanced diploma in Turkish — LINK
+The university offers three years of full-time BA (Hons.) in Turkish language & literature.
+The center also offers a one-year certificate, diploma, and advanced diploma in Turkish — LINK.

-In recent years, Jamia has emerged as one of the most prominent centres among all the Indian Universities, especially in the field of Turkish Language and specialization in its literature.
+In recent years, Jamia has emerged as one of the most prominent centers among all the Indian Universities, especially in the Turkish language and specialization in its literature.